What Is a Latte?

 Starbucks' Latte Menu

-The basic latte.
-Order a latte or a caffe latte—either way your barista will prepare you the same delicious drink.
+This is a basic latte.
+Whether you order a latte or a caffe latte, your barista will prepare you the same delicious drink.

 Skinny Flavored Latte